Grow great tomatoes in Edmonton

 Candyland Hybrid Tomato

 Candyland is a tiny bright red tomato.
 Not a cherry tomato, but a current type.
 It's about half the size of the cherry tomato Sungold or Sweet 100, and not quite so sweet.
 It has, surprisingly, the taste of a red salad tomato - like Celebrity or Early Girl.
 The tiny fruit are smooth and round and grow in clusters, that are easy to pick by the handful.
 The plant grows into a bush - about 3 feet high, loaded with clusters of tasty pea-sized fruit.
 Candyland is an indeterminate tomato & it keeps on producing until frost.
-One plant is enough to provide hundreds of tasty tomatoes.
+One plant is enough to provide hundreds of tasty tiny tomatoes.

 Serve them as a snack, toss them in a salad, throw them into a pasta dish - or just head out to the garden and feast on them right off the plant.
+They are a 'novelty' tomato, too small for market, but for the home gardener, they are fun for the kids.

 Impatiens for semi-shade: Brighten a shady corner